-Damage / Failure Mechanism Location of Piping System Fault Type of Mechanism Type of Influence ^a Inside→Out ^b Outside→In ^c Description Erosion or erosion- corrosion Environmental x Erosion or erosion/corrosion damage occurs where there is turbulent flow; e.g., downstream of valves, bends / elbows, tees.
-Typically the damage occurs in the base metal .
+Damage / Failure Mechanism Location of Piping System Flaw Mechanism Influence ^a Inside→Out ^b Outside→In [°] Description Erosion or erosion- corrosion Environmental x Erosion or erosion/corrosion damage occurs where there is turbulent flow; e.g., downstream of valves, elbows, tees.
+Typically the damage occurs in base metal.
 Limited to carbon steels.
 Stainless steels are almost immune to this damage mechanism.
-Reliability improvements are introduced by changing geometry of piping, and through focused NDE/ISI.
-TGSCC Environmental / Stress / Sensitization x x Typically occurs in the base metal , and where the surface of the pipe wall micro-structure has been damaged during initial fabrication/ installation.
+Reliability improvements are introduced by changing geometry of piping, and through NDE/ISI.
+TGSCC Environmental / Stress / Sensitization x x Typically occurs in base metal, and where the surface of the pipe wall microstructure has been damaged during initial fabrication/ installation.
 As an example, cold bending of piping has been known to cause damage to the microstructure (inside and/or outside pipe wall).
 The TGSCC is induced by presence of sulphides, chlorides or phosphates.
 Pipe collars, valve packings containing these chemicals could be the source of the environmental stress.
-Vibration-fatigue Process / Mechanical N/A N/A Low- or high-cycle vibrations, acoustic vibrations.
+Vibration- fatigue Process / Mechanical N/A N/A Low- or high-cycle vibrations, acoustic vibrations.
 Primarily a small-diameter piping problem affecting the weakest part of a system.
-Where there has been in- sufficient support, welds/joints tend to fail first.
+Where there is insufficient pipe support, welds/joints tend to fail first.
 Seldom causing damage to base metal.
 Thermal-fatigue Process / thermal cycling x Caused by temperature fluctuations causing repeated contraction / expansion of piping component.
 Damage to base metal and weld metal has been observed.
 Thermal-fatigue Process / thermal stratifi- cation x Hot water floats on top of cold water.
-Hot water mixes with the cold water causing abrupt cooling of the hot water , and abrupt heating of the cold water.
-The cyclic temperature changes lead to fatigue of the mixing zones.
-Typically causing damage to the base metal .
+Hot water mixes with the cold water causing abrupt cooling of the hot water, and abrupt heating of cold water.
+Cyclic temperature changes lead to fatigue of mixing zones.
+A base metal problem.